Issues affecting the single transferable vote: Ballot design

 As seen above, voters in an STV election rank candidates on a preferential ballot.
+The rankings are used as contingency votes (back-up options).

-STV systems in use in different countries vary both as to ballot design and to whether or not voters are obliged to provide a full list of preferences.
-In jurisdictions such as the Republic of Ireland and Northern Ireland voters are permitted to rank as many or as few candidates as they wish.
+STV systems in use in different countries vary both as to ballot design and as to how many preferences each voter must mark (full preferential voting, optional-preferential voting or semi-optional preferential voting).
+In the Republic of Ireland and Northern Ireland, voters are permitted to rank as many or as few candidates as they wish.
 Consequently, voters sometimes, for example, rank only the candidates of a single party, or of their most preferred parties.
-A minority of voters, especially if they do not fully understand the system, might even "bullet vote", only expressing a first preference.
-Allowing voters to rank only as many candidates as they wish grants them greater freedom, but can also lead to some voters ranking so few candidates that their vote eventually becomes "exhausted"; that is, at a certain point during the count it can no longer be transferred and therefore loses an opportunity to influence the result.
-(In First Past the Post elections, many, sometimes most, votes are disregarded, as there is no opportunity to mark back-up preferences.
-To the extent that voters mark back-up preferences and the back-up preferences consulted - many are not consulted even if marked - the portion of votes ignored under STV is less than under First Past The Post.
+Some voters, especially if they do not understand the system, "bullet vote", only express a first preference.
+Allowing voters to rank only as many candidates as they wish grants them greater freedom but can lead to a voter ranking so few candidates that their vote eventually becomes "exhausted".
+That happens if at a certain point during the count it needs to be transferred but cannot be transferred because there are no markings on the ballot or the marked preferences have all been either elected or eliminated already and none of the remaining candidates were indicated as choices by the voter.
+It thereby loses an opportunity to influence the result.
+(In First Past the Post elections, many, sometimes most, votes are disregarded, as there is no opportunity to mark back-up preferences.)

+To the extent that voters mark back-up preferences and the back-up preferences are consulted - many are not consulted even if marked - the portion of votes ignored under STV is less than under First Past The Post.
 Back-up preferences are not consulted if the vote is cast at the start for a candidate who wins in the end as the last seat is filled, or cast for a candidate who is eliminated at the end.
-They are also not used if they are marked for a candidate who has already been elected or eliminated.)
+They are also not used if they are marked for a candidate who has already been elected or eliminated.

-To prevent exhausted ballots, some PR-STV systems oblige voters to give a complete ordering of all of the candidates in an election (if a voter does not rank all candidates their ballot may be considered spoilt).
-However, when there is a large number of candidates that requirement may prove burdensome and can lead to random voting, or "donkey voting" in which a voter that has no strong opinions about their lower preferences simply chooses them in the given order.
-Some jurisdictions compromise by setting a minimum number of preferences that must be filled for a ballot paper to be valid (for example Tasmania, which requires five preferences).
+To prevent exhausted ballots, some PR-STV systems oblige voters to give a complete ordering of all of the candidates in an election.
+(If a voter does not rank all candidates, their ballot may be considered spoilt outright or considered spoiled at the point when the lack of a marked preference affects the count, a loophole used by those who cast a Langer vote).

+However, when there is a large number of candidates, the work put on the voter by the full preferential voting rule may prove burdensome and can lead to random voting, or "donkey voting" in which a voter who does not have a strong opinion about the candidates on offer simply ranks them in the given order.
+Some jurisdictions compromise by setting a minimum number of preferences that must be filled for a ballot paper to be valid (semi-optional preferential voting).
+(For example, Tasmania requires the voter to mark at least five preferences.)